-“I started out in Waihi Beach painting a motel.
-The council saw it and were putting in a new toilet block, so that’s how that started.”
+“I painted a motel in Waihi Beach.
+The council saw it and were putting in a new toilet block, so that’s how it started.”

-At the festival Shane will be showing his fine art and some reproductions of his work.
+At the Bay of Plenty Garden & Art Festival Shane will be showing his fine art and some reproductions of his work.

 Shane is looking forward to meeting art lovers at Bloom in the Bay at Tauranga racecourse and is available for commissions.